SimBioSysLab/Calder/README.md

 ## A. Start from the raw data
 This step will create the accumulated CSV and delta CSV by following the below instructions:
-1- Copy the raw data inside your machine.
+1- Download the raw data (https://github.com/sandialabs/proxy-parent-data/tree/main/SKX) inside your machine.
 2- Go to the dataprocess directory in the repo.
 &nbsp;&nbsp; a. $ cd dataprocess
 3- Open dataprep.sh shell file and change the TopDataPrep variable (at the beginning of the file) to point to the raw data directory.
 4- Perform $ chmod +x dataprep.sh
-5- Run the shell file ./dataprep.sh to get two csv directories csv_acc and csv_std, inside the dataprocess directory, that contains the all ranks average and standard deviation data.
+5- Run the shell file ./dataprep.sh to get two csv directories csv_acc and csv_std, inside the SimEngine directory, that contains the all ranks average and standard deviation data.
 Notice, this step may take a long time (e.g. one or two days) to build two csv directories.
 6- Follow steps in B.

-## B. Use the existing CSV directory to analysis
+## B. Use the processed CSV directory to analysis
 1- Go to the SimEngine directory in the top of the repo.  $ cd SimEngine/
+2- Download the two csv directories from https://github.com/sandialabs/proxy-parent-data/tree/main/ProcessedData/SKX.
+(If you start from Step A, you do not need to download again.)
-2- $ python main.py
+3- $ python main.py
-3- You can find the analysis output figures inside the graphs directory.
+4- You can find the analysis output figures inside the graphs directory.